elijah-ng/Minimal-Model-Reasoning-with-Machine-Learning-Models/README.md

 # Minimal Model Reasoning with Machine Learning Models
-This repository uses the pre-trained models and code from https://github.com/porscheofficial/sls_sat_solving_with_deep_learning/blob/main/python/src/evaluate_with_given_params.py.
+This project repository uses the pre-trained models and code from https://github.com/porscheofficial/sls_sat_solving_with_deep_learning/.

 Modifications to the code have been made and it has been adapted to use the Deep Learning SLS Sat Solving Model for Minimal Model Solving.